Sulla's civil war: Events of 83 BC

 In the spring of 83 BC Sulla landed his army in two divisions in southern Italy: one division at Brundisium and another at Tarentum.
 At Tarentum Sulla made sacrifices to the gods.
 As soon as he had set foot in Italy, the outlawed nobles and old Sullan supporters who had survived the Marian-Cinna regime flocked to his banner.
 The most prominent among them were Quintus Caecilius Metellus Pius, Marcus Licinius Crassus, and Lucius Marcius Philippus.
 Metellus and Crassus did so at the head of their own independently-raised armies.
 Philippus, who was governing Sardinia, secured the island for the Sullan cause.

 Gnaeus Pompeius Magnus (Pompey), son of Gnaeus Pompeius Strabo, raised three legions from among his father's veterans in his native Picenum and, defeating and outmanoeuvering the Marian forces, made his way to join Sulla.
 When Pompey met Sulla, he addressed him as Imperator.
 Publius Cornelius Cethegus, a firm supporter of Marius, now also joined the Sullan cause.

 To check his enemies' unresisted advance, Gnaeus Papirius Carbo (consul 85 BC) sent his newly elected puppet consuls, Gaius Norbanus and Cornelius Scipio Asiaticus, both with armies, against Sulla.
 When Sulla arrived in Campania he found the consul Norbanus blocking the road to Capua.
 Eager not to appear a war-hungry invader, Sulla sent deputations to Norbanus offering to negotiate, but these were rejected.
 Norbanus then moved to block Sulla's advance at Canusium and became the first to engage him in the Battle of Mount Tifata.
 Here Sulla inflicted a crushing defeat on the Marians, with Norbanus losing six thousand of his men to Sulla's seventy.
 Norbanus withdrew with the remnants of his army to Capua.
-Sulla pursued him, but was stopped by the Norbanus' consular partner, Scipio, who was encamped at Capua.
+Sulla pursued him, but was stopped by Norbanus' consular colleague, Scipio Asiagenus, who was encamped at Capua.